igreends/git-gihab/README.md

 # git-gihab
 start march30 as a test
-this is for tutorial reasons
+this is for tutorial puporse.